-Since 1978, the Dialogue Institute has sponsored the International Scholars’ Abrahamic Trialogue (ISAT).
+Since 1978, the Dialogue Institute has sponsored what became known as the International Scholars’ Abrahamic Trialogue (ISAT).
 These conferences have brought together leading scholars from each of the Abrahamic faiths in regions where interreligious understanding is crucial to promoting stability and peace.
 Through intensive dialogue, academics and regional leaders use religious diplomacy to address communities in crisis.

-The most recent ISAT, which focused on interreligious cooperation in relation to socially responsible global business, was held in Amman, Jordan, in May 2008.
+The gatherings began with a six-year series held at the Kennedy Institute of Ethics in Washington, DC, 1978-1983, and expanded in 1989 with a gathering of international scholars in Philadelphia.
+Additional ISATs have been held in: Atlanta, United States; Orlando, United States; Graz, Austria; Jerusalem; Jakarta, Indonesia; Skopje, Macedonia; Philadelphia, United States (jointly with the 35th Annual Scholars’ Conference on the Holocaust and the Churches).
+The most recent ISAT, which focused on interreligious cooperation in relation to socially responsible global business, was held in Amman, Jordan, in May of 2008.
 It was hosted by HRH Prince Hassan bin Talal, a long time ISAT member and Chair of the board of Jordan’s Royal Institute of Inter-faith Studies.

 ISAT scholars have gathered with regional leaders in varied fields to exchange ideas, establish principles for dialogue, and advance interreligious understanding and cooperation.
 Among the outcomes of this ongoing dialogue process: